nesaboz/pyexcel/docs/source/capability.rst

    >>> import os
    >>> os.unlink("example.csv")

-How to save a dictionary of two dimensional array as an excel file
+Export data as a multi-sheet excel file
 --------------------------------------------------------------------

 Suppose you want to save the below dictionary to an excel file ::